-27.4 Rate of Pay on Promotion or Demotion
+27.5 Rate of Pay on Promotion, Demotion or Reclassification

-- (a) When an employee is promoted to a higher-paying position in the salary schedule, the employee will receive the rate for the position if a single salary or in the case of positions on a salary range, will receive the rate in the salary range which is the closest step to eight percent above their previous rate, or the minimum of the new range, whichever is greater, but not more than the maximum of the new salary rate. - (b) When an employee is demoted the employee shall receive the rate for the position if a single salary.
-If a salary range is established the maximum reduction shall be the closest step to eight percent below their previous rate, but where the differential between the employee's salary before demotion and the maximum salary of the lower position is greater than eight percent, the new salary shall be the maximum of the new position.
+- (a) When an employee is promoted to a higher-paying position in the salary grid, the employee, will receive the rate in the salary range which is the closest step to eight percent above their previous rate, or the minimum of the new range, whichever is greater, but not more than the maximum of the step. - (b) When an employee is demoted the employee shall receive the rate that is closest step to eight percent below their previous rate, but where the differential between the employee's salary before demotion and the maximum salary of the lower position is greater than eight percent, the new salary shall be the maximum of the new position. - (c) If an employee is placed into another position with a lower maximum salary by the employer for reasons caused other than by the employee, such as bumping or accommodations, the employee shall not have their salary reduced.